-Seven members elected from the faculty for three-year overlapping terms; one member to be elected from each of the following electoral divisions: Behavioral and Social Sciences, Natural Sciences and Mathematics, the Graduate School, Business, and Nursing, and two members from twodifferent departments in the Humanities.
-The Directors of the Library, Computer Center, Media Center, and the Director of Academic Computing shall be ex officio members.
+Seven members elected from the faculty for three-year overlapping terms; one member to be elected from each of the following electoral divisions: Behavioral and Social Sciences, Natural Sciences and Mathematics, the Graduate School, Business, and Nursing, and two members from two different departments in the Humanities.
+The Directors of the Library, Distance Education for University College, Administrative Computing, Media Center, and Computing and Network Services shall be ex officio members.